Click on the

 Website: https://standard.no/en/sectors/petroleum/norsok-standards/

-To the best of our knowledge, no new documents related to diving,
+To the best of our knowledge, no new documents on diving, ROVs, or

 Deck Procedures Guide: